SleepyMug/benchmarking101/script.md

 - What did you say your techniques are going to solve?
 Are they solving them?
 - Even we know what does it perform on each type of thing, how does it work on *real-world* scenario/workload
 - show your strength, what should happen
-- show your weaknesses, what you are not covering, don't try to mislead reviewer
+- show your weaknesses, what you are not covering, don't try to mislead reviewer (you'll either fail, or worse, succeed)
 - extraordinary claims require extraordinary evidence
   - if something makes your system extremely good, more evidence is needed
   - if something is very obvious, you can get away with not having a benchmark for it